Buying a Vehicle

 Rivermark also offers help if you’re a first-time buyer.
 We can help you through the entire process, so get in touch with us if you’re looking for some extra help so you get the best vehicle for the price you can afford.

 Hopefully, you have the luxury of taking your time in finding your next vehicle.
 If that’s the case, then take a few trips to the dealerships just to browse, take notes, and test drive several vehicles.
 If you’re uncomfortable having a salesman tag along you as you browse, let him or her know that you’re just looking.
 That way, you can take your time and jot down the vehicles and make notes on the features of each without feeling pressured to make a purchase.
 Then, when you get home look up the invoice price of each vehicle, which is the amount that the dealer paid.
 Make sure that all of your features are included in that invoice price!
 When you go back to the dealership, you can negotiate up from the invoice price rather than down from the sticker price.
 Armed with the invoice price as well as a pre-approval, you can get the best deal possible for your next vehicle.

 If car shopping seems like just one too many things on your already full plate, you can take advantage of the car buying services that Rivermark offers members.
-Through our Auto Solution program, you can find your vehicle and a great deal, without haggling or working with a car salesperson.
+With Auto Solution, you can find your vehicle and a great deal, without haggling or working with a car salesperson.